E0255 Compiler Design

 - Introduction

-- Basic concepts in compiler IR design
+- Basic concepts in MLIR and compiler IR design

 - Core IR structures

-- Affine Abstractions in MLIR
+- Affine abstractions in MLIR

 -